JupiterOne/sdk/docs/development.md

 collection.

-After initial integration validation, `run` will provision an integration job and work performed by phases and steps will automatically be published to our event log via the `https://api.us.jupiterone.io/synchronization/:integrationInstanceId/jobs/:jobId/events` API.
+After initial integration validation, `run` will provision an integration job and work performed by steps will automatically be published to our event log via the `https://api.us.jupiterone.io/synchronization/:integrationInstanceId/jobs/:jobId/events` API.